I forgot to list a debt on my Chapter 7 bankruptcy petition and schedules. Now what happens? Will it be wiped out or will I still owe it?

 Bankruptcy rules require you to list all of your creditors in your schedules.
 If you do not, then the omitted debt might not be discharged.
 However, in most bankruptcy districts, the omitted debt is discharged if yours is a “no asset” bankruptcy case.
 A no asset case means that you do not have property that the trustee could take and sell off to pay your creditors.
 The majority of Chapter 7 bankruptcies are no-asset cases.

-First Circuit: Not Discharged Even in No Asset Cases
+the Rule in Some Jurisdictions: Not Discharged Even in No Asset Cases

 Exception: When the Omitted Debt Is Discharged